 No matter what you’re looking for, there’s a good chance we’ve covered it over the last few decades.
 If you can’t find it under one of the subject headings below, you can browse by issue or by what’s most popular, or you can use the search bar above.
 We’re continuing to add categories and new material, so be sure to check back regularly.

 When economic activity is in balance with the long-term capacity of the coastal and ocean ecosystems, a blue economy emerges.

-Thanks in large part to North Carolina Sea Grant’s Coastal Landscaping Initiative, there’s a new trend towards landscaping that enhances the coastal environment.
+Thanks in large part to North Carolina Sea Grant’s Coastal Landscapes Initiative, there’s a new trend towards landscaping that enhances the coastal environment.
 Here, we’ve collected our stories on coastal landscaping and, more generally, on our state’s amazing seacoast plant life.

 From sea turtles to tree frogs to naked sea butterflies, we’ve published material on all kinds of critters.
 And there’s much more in our Sharks section, too.

 The rich fabric of North Carolina’s coastal culture comprises the histories, narratives, and ways of life of people of all backgrounds and ethnicities, and it stretches across thousands of years.

 Almost all of the material in Coastwatch helps fuel one of the core components of North Carolina Sea Grant’s mission: environmental education.
 Teachers across the state are using far more Coastwatch content in their classrooms than we’ve gathered in this section.
 These particular stories are about educational outreach, or they provide special resources for teachers and students in North Carolina.

 New research suggests that climate change will fuel more and more supercharged storms, bringing even bigger challenges to coastal and inland North Carolina.
 For over four decades, Coastwatch has documented the hurricanes that have shaped our state.